 Blue Prince of Wales Check Suit

-Tom Ford made a second similar Prince of Wales check suit in navy and mid blue, which is a more subtle check than the black and grey suit.
+Tom Ford made a second similar Prince of Wales check suit in navy, which is a more subtle check than the black and grey suit.
 Apart from the colour, with navy buttons to match it, this suit is exactly the same style as the black and grey Prince of Wales check suit.

 The Tom Ford shirt is sky blue with a high point collar and the “Dr No” cocktail cuffs.
 Craig wears a folded white pocket square in the Connery fashion, instead of matching his pocket square to his blue shirt.
 The white pocket square breaks up the tone-on-tone look of the outfit.

-The tie is difficult to identify from the photos, but it looks to be a muted dark blue and may have a crosswise rib or a subtle pattern.
+The tie is difficult to identify from the photos, but it looks to be a muted dark blue and has a subtle pindot pattern.
 He ties it in a four-in-hand knot.
 Like with the black and grey suit, he wears a silver tie clip with this suit and tie, and he wears it in the same position.

 He wears the same Crockett & Jones Highbury and Barton Perreira Joe sunglasses again with this suit.

-Tom Ford provided for No Time to Die what they do best, a midnight blue dinner suit.
-This Shelton-model single-button dinner suit is most reminiscent of what Craig wears in Quantum of Solace, with a nontraditionally pick-stitched shawl collar, jetted pockets, gauntlet (turnback) cuffs and covered buttons, all trimmed in black silk satin.
+Tom Ford provided for No Time to Die what they do best, a dinner suit.
+This black Atticus-model single-button dinner suit is most reminiscent of what Craig wears in Quantum of Solace, with a nontraditionally pick-stitched shawl collar, jetted pockets, gauntlet (turnback) cuffs and covered buttons, all trimmed in black silk satin.
 Like the Skyfall dinner jacket, this one has a single vent.

 The shawl collar has a straight buttonhole like Craig’s dinner suit in Quantum of Solace has, but the buttonhole is angled upwards towards the shoulder.

-He wears a white shirt from Tom Ford with a pique cotton front (and maybe other pique areas or an entirely textured cotton shirt).
-It has a point collar, “Dr. No” cocktail cuffs, a plain (French) front with mother-of-pearl buttons.
+He wears a white shirt from Tom Ford with a pique cotton front with a poplin body, collar and cuffs.
+It has a point collar, “Dr. No” cocktail cuffs, and a plain (French) front with mother-of-pearl buttons.
 The black bow tie is a slim batwing.
-He wears a folded white pocket square.
+He wears a folded white pocket square and black braces.